hamidyfine/vite-react-starter-template/README.md

 ## TODOs
 - [ ] Update README.md
-- [ ] Developing exclusive CLI to work with this kit
+- [ ] Develop exclusive CLI to work with this kit
+- [ ] Develop Home Page
 - [ ] Add more features!

 ## Features